COVID-19 in Greece

 Greece has re-opened its borders to foreign citizens and international travellers on July 1st.
 Year-round hotels and camping sites opened on June 1st, while seasonal hotels/resorts are gradually open as of June 15th.

 As of July 1st, all Greek airports have reopened to all residents of the Schengen area countries (including Bulgaria, Croatia, Cyprus and Romania), as well as to non-EU Schengen area countries (Iceland, Norway, Switzerland, Lichtenstein), to Ireland and the United Kingdom.
-In conformity with the European guidelines, Greece has reopened its borders to residents of the following third countries: Australia, Georgia, United Arab Emirates, Japan, Canada, New Zealand, South Korea, Rwanda, Uruguay, Thailand, Tunisia, China (based on reciprocity).
+In conformity with the European guidelines, Greece has reopened its borders to residents of the following third countries: Australia, United Arab Emirates, Japan, New Zealand, South Korea, Rwanda, Uruguay, Thailand, China (based on reciprocity).
 This list will be updated every fortnight.

 The list of the countries was drawn up after a study of the epidemiological profile of the countries of origin of tourists and after taking into account the announcements of the European Air Safety Agency (EASA), as well as the relevant proposal of the Infectious Disease Committee.